ericfinster/orchard/README.md

 orchard/orchard-javafx/lib

 (which you should create if it doesn't already exist.)
-When this is done, switch to the main orchard directory and do start SBT and enter the command
+When this is done, switch to the main orchard directory, start SBT, and enter the command

 `compile`